Tuition Assistance Program (TAP)

 Clayton State University in partnership with the University System of Georgia is committed to "the recruitment, hiring, and retention of the best possible faculty, staff, and administration."
 As part of the desire to meet employees evolving needs, the University System of Georgia (USG) has established an educational assistance program or Tuition Assistance Program (TAP).
 The purpose of TAP is to foster professional growth and development of eligible employees.

-Registration opens on the first day of the month before the deadline associated (exm.
-November 1st TAP opens/ November 15th TAP closes).
+Registration opens on 30 days before the deadline associated (exam October 15th TAP opens/ November 15th TAP closes).

 The federal government currently allows up to $5,250 annually, in employer-provided educational assistance benefits, to be "tax free" to TAP participants.
 This applies to both undergraduate and graduate-level courses.
 An employee must generally pay taxes on employer-provided educational assistance benefits in excess of $5,250.
 Please note: Effective for the 2013 tax year, this amount will be included in your wages (Box 1 of your Form W-2).
 A tax professional should be consulted for further information concerning taxable tuition.